socketsupply/components/docs/src/docs/performance.md

 # 8. Performance

-If you have lots of structure, but only a few changes, you could pre-render your layout to create a reusable node and pass it to the render method.
+If you have lots of structure, but minimal changes, you could pre-render your layout to create a reusable node and pass it to the render method.
 This structure could also come from a `<template>` tag which my also improve performance.